Cases—Criminal/Administrative

 Grand Jury, Queens

 A grand jury indicted three of the five NYPD officers involved in a 50-shot barrage in November that killed Sean Bell, an unarmed groom on his wedding day, and wounded two friends—a case that ignited outrage around New York and prompted accusations of racism against the NYPD.
-Worth, Longworth & London, LLP represented only the other two officers present the night of the shooting—Paul Headley, who fired one round, and Michael Carey, who fired three.
+Our firm represented the other two officers present the night of the shooting—Paul Headley, who fired one round, and Michael Carey, who fired three.
 Those officers were not indicted.

 Uniquely qualified to vigorously represent New York’s law enforcement

-If you are a law enforcement officer facing administrative or criminal charges, contact Worth, Longworth & London, LLP online or call the Manhattan office at (212) 964-8038 or the Long Island office at (516) 621-0007.
+If you are a law enforcement officer facing administrative or criminal charges, contact Worth, London & Martinez, LLP online or call the Manhattan office at (212) 964-8038 or the Long Island office at (516) 621-0007.